artineering-io/flair-docs/flair/toolbox.md

 ## Reset Viewport
 Resets the viewport in case you are encountering glitching issues.

+## Sanitize Flair
+Unloads the plugin and tries to remove all traces of Flair from the open scene.
+This is not undoable so a confirmation dialog will appear before it happens.

 ## Convert Materials
 These buttons can quickly and automatically convert Maya materials to Flair or ShaderFX materials, inheriting attributes and textures.
 This is especially useful for quickly loading existing Maya scenes and seeing how they render in Flair.